scg-unibe-ch/ese2018/README.md

 Students/participants will be divided into small groups (each group will have roughly 3-4 students).
 Each group will build the software independently.
 One student from each group will act as a Product Owner (PO), to which we will release the requirements.
 PO will then describe the reqirements to his/her fellow developers.

 The total duration for the project is 12 weeks.
 First 4 weeks will be given to learn technologies and clear concepts, also to start developing.
 The project will be developed as a series of **features**.
-Project will have three milestones, at each milestone we will evaluate and retrospect the progress made.
+Project will have three milestones (see [wiki](https://github.com/scg-unibe-ch/ese2018/wiki)), at each milestone we will evaluate and retrospect the progress made.
 Total 8 features will be built by students, out of which one will be a surprise feature by students.
 The team with best surprise feature will win a gift from us!

 # Technologies